johnvenkiah/CI_PP5_John_Venkiah/README.md

 26. As a logged in user, I can add my delivery details to the My StepUp page, so that it is my default delivery address for my order on the checkout page

-27. As a logged in user, I can choose to inactivate my account, so that I can cancel my account should I wish to
+27. As a logged in user, I can choose to delete my account, so that it no longer exists

 ### Feature 11: The Wish List